 On September 9, Biden announced that the administration was making workplace vaccination requirements even more rigorous.
 Federal executive branch employees and all federal contractors will no longer have the option to submit to regular COVID testing instead of being vaccinated.
 And workers at health care facilities that receive federal funding from Medicare or Medicaid also will now be required to get vaccinated.

-The White House also is issuing vaccination requirements to private employers.
-Workers at private businesses that employ at least 100 people will be required to either be vaccinated or undergo weekly tests for coronavirus infection, under a new rule coming from the U.S. Labor Department’s Occupational Health and Safety Administration (OSHA).
-All workers at these companies will be eligible for paid time off in order to get vaccinated.
+On November 4, the White House also released its vaccination requirements for private employers.
+Workers at private businesses that employ at least 100 people will be required to either be vaccinated or undergo weekly tests for coronavirus infection, under the new rule from the U.S. Labor Department’s Occupational Health and Safety Administration (OSHA).
+All workers at these companies will be eligible for paid time off to get vaccinated.
 This requirement has been suspended, pending the outcome of legal proceedings.
 The U.S. Supreme Court will hear arguments about the mandate on January 7.
 If the requirement is deemed to be legal, employees would be required to be vaccinated or submit weekly tests starting February 9.

 You could get fired if you don't comply with the vaccination/testing policy.

 The choice of whether to get vaccinated for COVID-19 can be a deeply personal decision, and employers take that into consideration when they set the policy for their workplace.
 “Every organization knows there will be people who don't want to get vaccinated or — even if they agree with vaccination — don't like it being mandated,” Warrell says.